Partial Hospitalization Program

 Benefits of the Partial Hospitalization Program

-- Reduce the risk of relapse.
+- Learn skills and behaviors to reduce the risk of relapse.

 - Stabilize medical conditions associated with alcohol and drug use.

-- Reduce current co-occurring symptoms that contribute to use (like PTSD, depression or anxiety
+- Reduce current co-occurring symptoms that contribute to use (like PTSD, depression or anxiety).

 - Reduce the risk of future recurrence of the co-occurring psychiatric and medical disorders.